This article keeps track of and compares the monthly active user metrics of social media companies such as Facebook, Pinterest and Weibo.

-Asia Pacific MAUs
+Asia Pacific MAU

-That said, Facebook’s Asia Pacific MAUs are the highest among all regions in the world, at 1.2 billion active users on a monthly basis.
+That said, Facebook’s Asia Pacific MAUs are the highest among all regions in the world, at 1.3 billion active users on a monthly basis.

 This figure constitutes more than one-fourth of the total population of the Asia Pacific.

-The Asia Pacific region is helping to compensate for Facebook’s slowing MAUs growth rates seen in North America and Europe.
+Therefore, the Asia Pacific region is helping to compensate for Facebook’s slowing MAUs growth rates seen in North America and Europe.

 References and Credits